 Pro tip: AppCleaner supports batch operations, meaning you can drag multiple unwanted apps and drop them into the main zone.
 I found this very efficient (see the screenshot above): You first open AppCleaner and drag the app to the left part of your screen.
 Then, just open Applications and select those third-party apps you want to remove, and drag them into AppCleaner.
 The apps and their associated files will be removed immediately.
 I really like this small utility; it’s simple and well-designed.
 If you are an “app junkie” who has installed scores (if not hundreds) of third-party apps on your Mac, AppCleaner is definitely a go-to tool — and it’s free.

-Disk Inventory X – This app, developed by Tjark Derlien, claims it can scan a disk and show the sizes of all files and folders in visualized “treemaps”.
+Disk Inventory X – This app claims it can scan a disk and show the sizes of all files and folders in visualized “treemaps”.
 In this sense, it’s similar to DaisyDisk — both apps give you a colorful overview of your Mac files.
 I almost gave up on Disk Inventory X because it took about five minutes to fully load the content on my startup disk with 180.3 GB used (as you see from this screenshot).
 During this process, it seemed like the app would stay in the loading process forever.
 I even had a hunch that the app isn’t fully optimized for scanning an APFS-based drive.

 Luckily, the magical results showed up (patience is a virtue :-)) and I was able to navigate through the treemap to see what kind of files are taking up disk space.
 You can click “Reveal in Finder” for further review, or click “Move to Trash” to remove the content.
-In my opinion, Disk Inventory X offers some value, but I still prefer the “Manage Storage” overview as a default in macOS.
+In my opinion, Disk Inventory X offers some value, but I still prefer the “Manage Storage” overview as default in macOS.

 Note: Monolingual auto-selects all other languages (except the ones you regularly use like English).
-It’s worth double checking just to ensure you only remove those unwanted language packs.
+It’s worth double-checking just to ensure you only remove those unwanted language packs.
 I choose to keep those languages on my MacBook Pro, mainly because it currently has about 50% free storage space, and some language files may be useful for an international friend just in case he/she borrows my Mac.

 For example, for Standard, you can scan by contents or by file names, whereas Music allows you to scan by tags as well.
 I used it to check my Downloads and Desktop folders for duplicates.
 The scan process was very quick.
 The results were clearly displayed like a table, and from there I was able to easily identify which ones are copies, as they are marked in blue.
 The app also shows you file size, which folders those files are stored in, and a match percentage (in my case, mostly 100%).